department-of-veterans-affairs/vets-website/README.md

 ### Automated Accessibility Testing -- aXe

-The automated accessibility tests are contained within the `test/accessibility` directory.
-All URLs from the generated sitemap are scanned with aXe rules for 508 compliance.
+Most of our e2e tests include automated accessibility and 508 checks using the aXe API.
+In addition, there are tests in the `test/accessibility` directory that scan all URLs from the generated sitemap serving static content with aXe rules for WCAG 2.0 and 508 compliance.

 Automated accessibility tests are run by Jenkins on PRs for the production build type.

 ### Continuous Integration
 Continuous integration and deployment is done via